 Earlier, I mentioned the fact that you should tweak your resume for each application.

-Now let’s look at a few other tips that you can use to your advantage.
+Now let’s look at a few other tips to use to your advantage.

 Highlight what the employer is looking for

-So it’s easy just to make a couple of changes to your resume and fire it off at prospective employers.
+So it’s easy to change your resume and fire it off at prospective employers.